Today is July 9, 2020 -

 In addition to these wonderful accomplishments, Cantor Aronzon has also performed in Cantorial and Jewish folk song concerts with the Moscow Choral Synagogue choir in Great Britain, France, United States, Canada, Israel, Spain, Poland, German, Switzerland, and Australia.
 He sang in the Bolshoi Theater, Tchailovski Hall in Moscow, Carnegie Hall and LincolnCenter in New York, Jordan Hall in Boston, and other world famous concert halls.
 He also participated in the gala concert celebrating Chanukah, accompanied by the Israel Philharmonic Orchestra, conducted by Zubin Mehta.
 In 1992, he performed as a soloist with Placido Domingo in Toledo, Spain, in commemoration of the 500th anniversary of the expulsion of the Jews from Spain.

 Cantor Aronzon is married to Ludmila Flexer-Aronzon.
-He has four amazing children; Leo, who recently married and has a son; Sasha and Elizabeth, who are active young members of the Temple Israel, and Ella, who resides in Israel and has two children.
+They have four amazing children; Leo, who married and has two children; daughters Sasha and Elizabeth, who are active young members of the Temple Israel, and Ella, who resides in Israel and has two children.